Austria plans to start reopening shops from next week

-Austria plans to reopen smaller shops from next week in its first step to loosen a lockdown that has slowed the spread of the coronavirus, as long as the public continue to observe the lockdown broadly, Chancellor Sebastian Kurz said on Monday.
+Austria's conservative-led government plans to start reopening shops from next week in an initial loosening of its coronavirus lockdown as it said the country was turning a corner while widening a requirement to wear face masks.

-Kurz told a news conference that since Austria had acted earlier than most countries, that gave it the ability to reopen shops sooner as well.
+Austria has been on lockdown for three weeks, closing schools, bars, restaurants, theatres, non-essential shops, and other gathering places.
+The public has been told to stay at home and work from there if possible.
+The lockdown has brought the daily increase in infections to single digits in percentage terms and the number of people in hospital has stabilized.
+But conservative Chancellor Sebastian Kurz said only last week that intensive-care capacity could be exceeded as early as mid-April.

-If all goes well, it will reopen non-essential shops of less than 400 square metres and DIY shops on April 14, followed by all shops and malls on May 1, he said.
+"There will be a step-by-step reopening," Kurz told a news conference, adding that the fact Austria had acted faster than other countries meant it was now in a position to start reopening shops sooner.
+It would act cautiously, possibly delaying moves if there is an uptick in infections.
+If all goes well, it will reopen non-essential shops of less than 400 square meters and DIY shops on April 14, followed by all shops, malls, and hairdressers on May 1, he said.
+Face masks will have to be worn in shops reopening and on public transport.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)